 Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Founder and Chair, Michaela Damin tells her story

 Our precious son, Nicholas, was nearly 3 years old when he was diagnosed with Barth syndrome.
 After three long years my husband Marco and I were relieved to know what was wrong with him but also frustrated by how little anyone knew about Barth syndrome.
 We needed information and support.
 We needed to know what to do to keep our son alive.

 On the Internet I found hope through the first members of the newly formed Barth Syndrome Foundation in the USA.
 They were a source of information for which I was starving; they became my cyber friends and they introduced me to other affected families.
 When we finally met in person at the 2002 conference in the USA, I knew that they had become real friends.

 As time passed, I felt I had to do something more here at home.
 By that time I had met a few other affected families in the UK and Europe and we realised that we were often dealing with problems which were country-specific.
 We wanted to help other families as we ourselves had been helped.
 We also aimed to raise awareness in our countries so that boys would be diagnosed earlier.
 The Barth Syndrome Trust (UK and Europe) was born.

-Nearly ten years later, our son is at secondary school.
+Many years later, our son is now an adult.
 He has certainly had a few ups and downs along the way and he struggles with the extreme and unpredictable tiredness that often accompanies this syndrome.
 However, he is smart and fun and full of life and we are blessed to have him in our lives.
 He, along with all the other affected children and men in our group, are our driving force and our strength.
 They rely on us to find a treatment and a cure for them and, with your help, we know we will succeed.